1988–89 in English football: Diary of the season

 31 December 1988 – Arsenal move to the top the First Division on goal difference from Norwich City after beating Aston Villa 3–0.
 Norwich could only manage a goalless draw at home to Middlesbrough.
-Wimbledon climb into 14th place with a 4–0 home win over Luton, Everton go fourth win a 3–1 home win over Coventry, and Tottenham reach ninth place with a 2–0 win over Newcastle less than two months after being bottom of the table.
+Wimbledon climb into 14th place with a 4–0 home win over Luton Town, Everton go fourth win a 3–1 home win over Coventry City, and Tottenham reach ninth place with a 2–0 win over Newcastle United less than two months after being bottom of the table.
 The Second Division leading pair of Chelsea and West Bromwich Albion remain level on goal difference after a 1–1 draw at Stamford Bridge.
 Watford draw level on points with them after beating AFC Bournemouth 1–0.
 Manchester City maintain their promotion push with a 2–1 win over Swindon at the County Ground.
-Leicester are just four points short of the playoffs after a 4–0 home win over Blackburn.
+Leicester City are just four points short of the playoffs after a 4–0 home win over Blackburn Rovers.
 Sunderland are just two points off the playoffs after beating Portsmouth 4–0 at Roker Park.
 Barnsley climb into the playoff zone and are in strong contention for a place in the top flight of English football for the first time, beating struggling Shrewsbury 3–2 at Gay Meadow.

 1 January 1989 – Manchester United beat Liverpool 3–1 at Old Trafford to leave the Merseysiders nine points behind leaders Arsenal.
 20-year-old midfielder Russell Beardsmore, starting for only the second time in the league, scored a second half equaliser for United before setting up a goal each for Brian McClair and Mark Hughes to wipe out Liverpool's lead.

 2 January 1989 – Luton Town thrash Southampton 6–1 in the biggest win of the First Division season.

 5 January 1989 – Neil Warnock leaves Scarborough to become manager of Notts County, to replace John Barnwell, sacked a month ago.

 6 January 1989 – Manchester City boost their Second Division promotion push with a £250,000 move for Sheffield Wednesday midfielder Gary Megson.

 7 January 1989 – Sutton United, of the Conference, knock Coventry City out of the FA Cup with a shock 2–1 win in the third round.
 Middlesbrough lose 2–1 at home to Fourth Division Grimsby Town.

 11 January 1989 – Struggling West Ham United surprisingly beat Arsenal 1–0 in an FA Cup third round replay at Highbury.

 12 January 1989 – After just seven months at Newcastle United, goalkeeper Dave Beasant signs for Second Division leaders Chelsea in a £725,000 deal which contracts him to the Stamford Bridge club until 1994.

 28 January 1989 – Sutton United's FA Cup adventure ends in the Fourth Round when they are hammered 8–0 by Norwich City.
 Brentford beat Manchester City 3–1.